Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/jana.md

 - I was in LING1470 (Endangered Languages) last semester, so seeing a project regarding language endangerment is really cool!
 - What is the directional difference between *anar* and *venir*? do both words (or an equivalent) exist in Spanish, but with the same definition, or does only one exist?
 - I hadn't read into these specific aspects of language endangerment, so seeing the criterion of losing word classes not found in dominant language was really interesting!

+Comments from Lillian:
+- I think it's really cool that your project has a paper it's based off of, so that viewers can look more into the problem.
+Your project plan is also super clean and organized, and it's really clear what you're setting out to do!
+- The visuals and maps are also super helpful in understanding the changes in the langauge, especially for people who are unfamiliar with these changes.
+- I think adding a little blurb or table of contents in the beginning of your notebooks would be helpful.
+Epecially because some of them are a little longer but have a lot of really good information, it might be easier for viewers to find what they are looking for.
+- Your regex and data parsing is really something to be proud and something maybe I will look back on in the future for inspiration.